St Paul's Collegiate School

 St Paul's Collegiate School is a private (independent) Anglican secondary school in Hamilton, New Zealand.
-Opened in 1959 originally as a boys only school, the school began admitting girls in years 12 to 13 in 1985, then girls in years 11 to 13 in 2010.
+Originally opened in 1959 as a boys-only school, the school began admitting girls in years 12 to 13 in 1985, then in years 11 to 13 in 2010, and finally in years 9 to 10 in 2026.

-St Paul's Collegiate was founded by the Anglican community including the parents of some Southwell School students, but today only a small proportion of St Pauls students are former Southwell students.
+St Paul's Collegiate was founded by the Anglican community, including the parents of some Southwell School students.

-The school is located on land that previously was a part of the farm known as Cherrybrook which belonged to Mr. Andrew Primrose, Esq., J.P. an early settler and prominent resident in Waikato.
-The land purchased by Primrose was previously confiscated from Māori by the Grey Colonial government.
+The school is on land that was a part of the farm, Cherrybrook, which belonged to Andrew Primrose, Esq., J.P. an early settler and resident of Waikato.
+The land purchased by Primrose had been confiscated from Māori by the Grey Colonial government.

-The school also owns and operates Tihoi Venture School, located on the edge of the Pureora Forest Park around 50 km west of Taupō.
+The school owns and operates Tihoi Venture School, on the edge of the Pureora Forest Park around 50 km west of Taupō.
 Year 10 students attend Tihoi for two terms (18 weeks) as part of an adventure-based character development and education programme.

-The school won the Maadi Cup and Springbok Shield in 2002 and 2003 for rowing.

 Enrolment

-As a private school, St Paul's Collegiate receives little funding from the government and charges parents of students tuition fees to cover costs.
+As a private school, St Paul's Collegiate receives little government funding and charges parents tuition fees to cover costs.
 As of 2014, the school fees are approximately NZ$19,050 per year for day students and NZ$29,800 for boarders.
-The exception is in Year 10 with the 18 weeks at Tihoi Venture School, where the fees are NZ$25,170 for day students and NZ$30.400 for boarders.
+The exception is in Year 10 with the 18 weeks at Tihoi Venture School, where the fees are NZ$25,170 for day students and NZ$30,400 for boarders.
 Fees for international students are higher.

 At the March 2012 Education Review Office (ERO) review of the school, St Paul's Collegiate had 675 students, including 31 international students.
-The school's gender composition was 85% male and 15% female, or 72% male and 28% female once the boys-only Years 9 and 10 are excluded.
+The school's gender composition was 85% male and 15% female, or 72% male and 28% female, after excluding the boys-only Years 9 and 10.
 Around 71% of students at the school identified as New Zealand European (Pakeha), 9% as Māori, and 5% each as Chinese, Indian, and Pacific Islanders.